 - 3/4 cup heavy whipping cream

 - 4 tablespoons granulated sugar plus 4 teaspoons, divided

 - 2 teaspoons grated lemon zest

 - 1/4 teaspoon vanilla extract

 - Preheat oven to 325F.
 Place two 8 oz ramekins in an 8×8 pan.
 Set aside.

 - Place cream, 2 tablespoons sugar, lavender, and lemon zest in a small saucepan.
 Heat over medium heat until cream is just steaming.
 Remove from heat and let stand 15 minutes to allow the lavender and lemon zest to steep.

-- In a medium bowl, whisk 2 tablespoons sugar with egg yolks until smooth and thickened.
+- In a medium bowl, whisk 2 tablespoons sugar with egg yolks, vanilla, and salt until smooth and thickened.
 Very slowly, begin adding warm cream mixture, 1/4 cup at a time whisking constantly to temper the egg yolks.